Esperança (TV series): Main Plot

 1930s: Toni lives with his parents, Rosa and Genaro in Civita, a small town in Italy.
 He is in love with Maria, who dreams of building a family; and it also matches the love he feels for her.
 But this love is not approved by Giuliano, father of Maria, who does not accept his daughter's relationship with a boy of lower social class to it.
 Toni's communist uncle, Giuseppe, start telling him stories about life in Brazil.
-So Toni is enthusiastic about what you hear about Brazil and makes a decision: Traveling with Maria to São Paulo, so that together we can build the life they both dreamed.
+So Toni is enthusiastic about what he hear about Brazil and makes a decision: Traveling with Maria to São Paulo, so that together they can build the life they had both dreamed of.
 But Giuliano does not allow Maria to travel with Toni abroad and this gets to face it.
-Giuliano can prevent Mary shipment.
+Giuliano prevents Maria's departure.
 Toni then embarks alone, but promises to return to seek Maria so able to stabilize in Brazil.
 After his departure, Maria discovers she is pregnant and is forced to marry Martino fascist.
 Toni travels with no idea of Maria's pregnancy.

 Once he arrives in São Paulo, Toni finds work in a cabinet, Ezekiel's property, a Jew who helped him a lot and took him in his family home.
 No news of Maria, Toni soaking up the daughter of his boss, the Machiavellian Camilla and the two live a beautiful but conflicted romance.
 Martino, husband of Maria, engages in political conflicts, and feels obliged to leave Italy.
 The fate takes him in Brazil, and with it brings Maria and their son Martininho.
 But Martino is murdered, and Maria is a widow.
 When Toni and Maria are in Brazil, he is torn between her love and Camilla.